How to check the location of an Office 365 tenant and Office 365 mailboxes

 - Run the Get-OrganizationalUnit cmdlet in PowerShell to display a list of your tenant’s properties.
 You can guess the region where your tenant is located by looking at the value of the OrganizationId property.
 In Fig. 3., EURP suggests that the tenant is located in Europe.

-Office 365 geo locations can cover specific countries (e.g. the UK, Japan or Germany) or entire regions (such as EMEA or APAC).
-Note that except Germany and the US, datacenters allocated to a specific region may physically lay outside that region.
-For example, a datacenter located in Hong Kong may provide services to India and South America geo locations.
-You can view a list of Office 365 datacenters available for a specific geo location on the Microsoft’s Where is my data? page.
+Office 365 Azure regions cover specific countries (e.g. the UK, Japan or Germany) or entire regions (such as EMEA or APAC).
+Note that except for the US, datacenters allocated to a specific region may physically reside outside that region.
+For example, a datacenter located in Hong Kong may be assigned to India and South America regions.
+You can view a list of Office 365 datacenters available for a specific country/region on this Microsoft’s page.

-Your Office 365 data can be spread out across multiple datacenters in a given geo location.
+Your Office 365 data can be spread out across multiple datacenters in a given region.
 To find out the exact location of a mailbox:

 - Connect to Exchange Online via Windows PowerShell.